 Buy Nothing.
 Give Freely.
 Share Creatively.

-We are a completely grass-roots volunteer-driven project with no funding to run this movement.
-Our reach relies entirely on the goodwill and generosity of our members, their time, their expertise, and talents.
+We are a completely grass-roots, all-volunteer project with no funding to run this movement.
+The reach of this movement is all thanks to individuals who set up groups and serve their communities as leaders, the people who volunteer their time as mentors and guides for other group leaders, and everyone who contributes their time, expertise, and talents.
 We follow a true gift economy model.
-Our volunteers include Local Admins, our Development Team, Regional Team, Training Team, and our Global Team, totaling over 4000 volunteers around the world.
 We thank all of you for making this collaborative project what it is.